iamkameel/SCRBRD-B3TA/src/PROGRESS.md

 -   [x] **7.
 Digital Rule Book**: Implement a "Rule Book" page that provides a simple, searchable reference for the key laws of cricket, making it easy for officials, coaches, and players to clarify rules.

--   [ ] **8.
-User Role Directory**: Create a "User Roles" page that a clearly defines the responsibilities and permissions for each role in the system (Admin, Coach, Player, etc.), improving clarity and administration.
+-   [x] **8.
+User Role Directory**: Create a "User Roles" page that clearly defines the responsibilities and permissions for each role in the system (Admin, Coach, Player, etc.), improving clarity and administration.

 -   [ ] **9.
 Strategic Calendar**: Develop a high-level "Strategic Calendar" for Admins and Sportsmasters.
 This multi-month, filterable view should display all fixtures across all leagues and divisions, helping to identify scheduling conflicts and plan resources effectively.